 Focus on your strengths.
 Bring a positive attitude to the interview, focus on your strengths rather than any limitation you may perceive.

 Take an advocacy support person.
-It is ok for a Deaf person or those with a hearing impairment to have an advocate or support person with them – this might be a friend, family member, or employment consultant.
+It is okay for a Deaf person or those with a hearing impairment to have an advocate or support person with them – this might be a friend, family member, or employment consultant.
 They can provide support during an interview and assist with communication.
 It’s important to let the employer know in advance.

 On the job support